evogelpohl/youtube_transcript_wordcloud/README.md

 # YouTube Transcript Word Cloud Generator

 ## Introduction
-This project provides a tool to extract transcripts from YouTube videos, process the text data, and generate a word cloud visualization.
+This project provides a Jupyter Notebook tool to extract transcripts from YouTube videos, process the text data, and generate a word cloud visualization.
 It's particularly useful for analyzing keynotes or presentations to quickly identify the most frequently mentioned terms.

 ## Installation